OSeMOSYS/osemosys_global/docs/contributing.md

 ### 4. Implement your changes

-1. Create a new branch with a name in the form of `issue-###` where `###` is the autoassigned issue number from GitHub.
+1. Create a new branch with a name in the form of `issue-###` where `###` is the auto assigned issue number from GitHub.

     ```bash
     (osemosys-global) ~/osemosys_global$ git checkout -b issue-###